maarten-pennings/Lego-Mindstorms/ms4/faq.md

 That pops up an "are you sure you want to overwrite" dialogue.

-## What is a .lms file?
+## What is an lms file?
 The Lego app saves Mindstorms projects as files with the extension `.lms` (Lego MindStorms presumably).
 This is a binary file format, which is a pity especially for Python programs.

 However, it turns out to be an archive.
-If you have, e.g. [7zip](https://www.7-zip.org/) you can unzip the lms file.
+If you have, e.g. [7zip](https://www.7-zip.org/) you can unzip lms files.

 ![Inside the lms file](images/lms.png)

 This `icon.svg` is the icon displayed on the projects page.
 For a Python program it is a fixed one, for a Word block program it is a "picture" of the program.

 The `manifest.json` contains unknown details.
-I have freely formatted it for readability (e.g. removed all details of the `frames` field for the word block).
+I have freely formatted it for readability (e.g. removed all details of the `frames` field for the word block, added whitespace).

 ```text
 {                                                                {